Xetibo/ReSet-Doc/sections/literature.typ

 hence when a webpage encounters issues, the browser itself is still usable.

 #subsubsubsection("Language Requirements")
+A soft requirement of an interpreted language for plugins is the simplification of creating a plugin for potential plugin developers.
+If this requirement is not fulfilled, then the interpreted language does not offer any benefit other than slight security improvements if the language is non-turing complete.

+The second requirement is the interoperability with both the programming languages of the base system, and any technology that is used within the base system.
+For ReSet, this would be Rust and GTK as the main technologies.

 #subsubsubsection("Architecture")
 in @interpreted_languages_plugin the architecture of a plugin system with